 Our six-week challenge gives you the tools you need to crush every health and fitness goal on your list.

 How does it work?
 We have 40 days of daily tasks and six weeks of workouts that'll refresh your fitness routine, jump-start your healthy eating habits, and reshape the way you think about your health.
 Plus, we have a 40-day progress journal workbook that you can use to track your victories and reflect on your mindset throughout the challenge (coming soon!).
 The best part?
 There's a whole #ShapeSquad of Goal Crushers along for the ride.
 Join our exclusive Shape Goal Crushers Facebook Group for extra support and follow along with the #ShapeGoal40 hashtag to share your wins.
+And don't forget to download our exclusive 40-day progress journal—it's designed to be used with the program and will help you track your wins and stay inspired with fun tips and activities from Jen.

 Get ready, because once you're in, there's no turning back.
 Goals, prepare to be crushed.